techflyers/api-safe/README.md

 “Unlock simplicity.
 Secure your keys.”

 * Centralized Key Vault – Keep all your provider keys in one secure place
 * One-Click Provisioning – Add new keys instantly via a clean, minimal UI
-* Smart Search & Filters – Find the right key in seconds

-Perfect for users and devs who want rock-solid security without the headaches.
+Perfect for users and devs who want security without the headaches.

 ## Features